PaulNXN1/readME_File.Node/sample.md

 # ReadME Generator

 ## Description
-Generates a README File based on user input and selection.
+Creating a README file using inquirer and node.js

 ## Table of Contents